American-Institutes-for-Research/2022-AERA-EdSurvey-Training/README.md

 ```
 Note: you may need to change the `root` argument depending on your system.
 Downloading the data files may take several hours to complete.

 In addition, you can access and download all handouts through this [GitHub repo](https://github.com/American-Institutes-for-Research/2022-AERA-EdSurvey-Training).
-It contains the course agenda, presentation slides, R code scripts, and a course reading list.
+It contains the course agenda, presentation slides, and R code scripts.

 To help keep the course running smoothly please use the Q&A tool in the Zoom Webinar platform if you have any questions for this course.